a-r-r-o-w/opengl/.dump/blender-obj-render/README.md

-# Simple GLUT Template
+# Blender OBJ Render

-This is a simple project template that I use as a starting point when using GLUT.
+This program renders a model exported in OBJ format from Blender.

 ### Requirements